-Debit/Credit Card Fraud
+Credit/Debit Card Fraud

 There are two types of insurance fraud: soft and hard fraud.
-An example of soft fraud is getting into a motorcycle accident and claiming your injuries are worse than they really are for financial gain.
-An example of hard fraud would be getting into that same motorcycle accident on purpose so that you can claim the insurance money.
+An example of soft fraud is getting into a motorcycle accident and claiming your injuries are worse than they are for financial gain.
+An example of hard fraud would be setting a fire at your pizza shop so that you can claim the insurance money.
 Both are crimes.

 Why You Need a Criminal Defense Attorney